Home / Portfolio / Blog / About / Contact

 Where can I see your work?

-I'm a regular contributor to Town magazine, At Home magazine, and my work has been featured in Country Living, Where Women Create, WNC Magazine, Local Pallette Magazine, and many others.
+I'm a regular contributor to Town magazine, At Home magazine, and my work has been featured in Country Living, Where Women Create, WNC Magazine, Local Pallette Magazine, Private Clubs Magazine, LBM Journal, and many others.
 I've done advertising work for Hales Jewelers, Drift, Presbyterian College, and loads of other businesses.
 In addition, I've had portraits published in many books, most recently in Scott Gould's book, Strangers to Temptation.

 Who are some notable clients?